OCA/account-invoicing/account_invoice_pro_forma_sequence/readme/DESCRIPTION.rst

-This module allows to track pro-forma invoices with sequences.
+This module extends the functionality of Invoicing to allow you to manage pro-forma invoices with a dedicated numbering sequence, separate from the official invoice numbering.